 For the past six months I have attempted to follow the university's advice.
 I am a graduate student in the mathematics department, and it is necessary for me to spend my evenings in my office in Fine Hall.
 When it is time for me to return home to Lawrence Apartments, I'm faced with a dilemma.
 The area around Fine Hall is unlit and deserted.
 The walk home is unquestionably unsafe, but so is walking to any of the shuttle stops.
 So I phone the Security department and ask if I can be walked to a shuttle stop or given a proctor escort home.
 I am told to wait on Washington Rd. until a car comes.
 Having done this several times, I know that I'm safer walking home than waiting up to half an hour on dark Washington Rd. at 11 p.m. until an unidentified (hopefully proctor) car stops somewhere nearby and waits for me to get in.
 The people inside have even refused to show me identification until I got inside the car!

 I have continually questioned this policy, and have been given ridiculous excuses for why the proctor escort service is conducted in a way so blatantly unsafe for its users.
 I have also suggested many alternatives.
-All my suggestions have been have been rejected, often rudely, and often with no reason given.
+All my suggestions have been rejected, often rudely, and often with no reason given.
 To give a representative example of my discussions with the Security department, I was told that yes, the Fine Hall area needs more lights, but no, the university cannot add more lighting because floodlights are unsightly.

 Finally, one proctor informed me that the Security department intentionally conducted the proctor escort service as it did to discourage students from using it.
 This technique works well---the people I know who have asked for proctor escorts once, never asked again.
 Many have had worse experiences with the Security department than the frightening ones I've had.